This Look At Alexandra Daddario As The X-Men's Rogue Is Incredible

 This isn't the only time an artist has mocked up what Daddario might look like as the X-Men's Rogue either.
 An artist with the username yesthatmj shared a post to the Marvel Studios subreddit roughly a year after Cooper's Instagram post depicting Daddario as a more cartoonish version of Rogue, garbed in a colorful costume as she was in the animated "X-Men" TV series.
 Users in the comments section below that post likewise responded in largely positive terms to the idea of Daddario joining the "X-Men" universe.
 For instance, the most-upvoted comment in the thread, by ArchTemperedKoala, reads, "I'd be fine with her as anything in the MCU."
 User lowfreq33, meanwhile, commented, "That's actually a pretty good choice."

-Disney has yet to reveal any concrete plans for the "X-Men" franchise since acquiring the rights to adapt it.
-So, until they say otherwise, it appears Daddario may well be the frontrunner for the role of Rogue should the X-Men one day return to the silver screen.
+Marvel has yet to reveal any concrete casting plans for the next live-action iteration of the "X-Men" franchise.
+So, until they say otherwise, it appears Daddario may well be the frontrunner for the role of Rogue when the X-Men return to the silver screen.